ZenWaveCapital/zenwavecapital.github.io/quant-report.md

     | B4    | OOS  | 2024         |
     | B5    | IS   | 2022–2023    |
     | B5    | OOS  | 2024–2025    |

+{: .notice--info}
+**The B5 parameter set was selected for the live B engine** because it showed the strongest alignment between IS and OOS performance,
+the most stable PF/DD behavior across 2022–2025, and the highest robustness during the latest volatility regime.

 <br>